Warhammer-helper/Desktop/README.txt

-To run application you need to use virtual env for kivy located in : ~/kivy_venv/
+To test application you need to use virtual env for kivy located in : ~/venv/

-	source kivy_venv/Scripts/activate
+	source venv/Scripts/activate